How to Fix High CPU Usage in Windows

 Fixing this is easy.
 Virtually all anti-virus apps come with a scheduling function that lets you adjust when it automatically scans.
 Change the schedule to a time when you’re not using the laptop, and you’ll no longer be bothered.

-Or It Could Be A Virus
+Or It Could Be a Virus

 Confirming an infection manually is not easy, and for the layman is more guesswork than anything else.
 If you don’t have an anti-virus, download a free malware application and run it.
-In fact, you may want to try several anti-malware tools, because malware that’s already installed has the advantage; it may be able to hide itself from any single anti-virus app.
+In fact, you may want to try several anti-malware tools, because malware that’s already installed has the advantage; it may be able to hide from any single anti-virus app.

-High CPU Usage Is A Diverse Issue
+High CPU Usage Is a Diverse Issue